Looking At Eli Lilly's Recent Whale Trades - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on Eli Lilly LLY.
+A whale with a lot of money to spend has taken a noticeably bearish stance on Eli Lilly.

+Looking at options history for Eli Lilly LLY we detected 35 strange trades.

 What's The Price Target?